8 Killer Marketing Ideas For Networking Events

 1. First things first: nail your event website's SEO

-Sending the right signals to Google will have a massive impact on the amount of visitors who stumble across your webpage - this is where Search Engine Optimisation comes in.
+Sending the right signals to Google will have a massive impact on the amount of visitors who stumble across your webpage - this is where Search Engine Optimisation (SEO) comes in.
 Not sure where to start?
 No problem, you can get the wheels in motion by downloading your free step-by-step guide below.

 2. Run a social media competition

-This kind of social media activity is great for spreading awareness of your event to a bigger audience.
+This kind of social media marketing activity is great for spreading awareness of your event to a bigger audience.
 Why not ask your followers to like and share one of your posts in order to win some free tickets to your networking event?
 It's a great and simple way to create lots of chatter and a bit of a buzz around your meet-up or conference!